 Dr. Kim (Markoff) Rubin ’04

-“I never really felt accepted before I walked onto the Eagle Hill campus,” said Kim Rubin, mother of three, proud wife, and an entrepreneur and sole practitioner of Rubin Psychological Services in Michigan.
+“I never really felt accepted before I walked on to the Eagle Hill campus,” said Rubin, mother of three, proud wife, and an entrepreneur and sole practitioner of Rubin Psychological Services in Michigan.

 Dr. Kim (Markoff) Rubin ’04 wanted to be a part of things, but as a young student, never really understood where she fit in.
-She started off shy like many students, but Eagle Hill School helped her become more confident in who she was.
+Starting off shy like many students, Eagle Hill School helped her become more confident in who she was.

-“I remember coming to Eagle Hill having always felt like I didn’t belong anywhere.
+“I remember coming to Eagle Hill has always felt like I didn’t belong anywhere.
 Looking back, Eagle Hill was the first place where I felt accepted by peers and teachers.”

-Rubin recalls Eagle Hill as being the pivotal turning point in her life.
+Kim attributes Eagle Hill to much of her success today.
+She recalls her experience at Eagle Hill as being the pivotal turning point in her life.